More hostages and prisoners are slated for release as the Gaza truce holds

 TEL AVIV, Israel — Hamas and Israel on Saturday were planning a second hostages-for-prisoners swap, as a temporary pause in the seven-week-old war in Gaza seemed to be holding.

-It wasn't immediately known how many Israelis Hamas intended to free in the latest exchange, and there were conflicting reports about the number of Palestinians to be released.
+It wasn't immediately known how many Israelis Hamas intended to free in the latest exchange, but the Israel Prison Service said it had received a list of jailed Palestinians to be "transported towards the central dispersal point at Ofer prison" at the northern edge of Jerusalem where the previous day's prisoners were turned over.

+In a plaza in central Tel Aviv that has become known as "hostages square," serving as a gathering place for families and supporters of those held by Hamas, the atmosphere was subdued, but cautiously optimistic about the next release of captives.

 On Friday, the first day of the temporary cease-fire, Hamas handed over two dozen hostages, including 13 Israelis who were seized as part its Oct.
 7 assault on Israel that killed around 1,200 people, Israel says.
 In exchange, Israel released 39 Palestinian prisoners.